aersosi/okc-done-right/readme.md

 # OKC – done right!

-## Improves the okcupid.com experience with enhanced features.
+## Improves the okcupid.com experience with enhanced UI and features.

 ---